Sainfoin Forage Products

 Â

-Q: How much of the Sainfoin Forage Pellet do I feed per day?Â
+Q: How much do I feed per day?Â

 A: Start your horse at 1 pound per day.
 If you want to improve topline or have an older horse that needs a little extra, it’s super easy to adjust feeding rates.
-It is just a hay pellet so increase if you see fit.
+It is just a hay pellet, so increase when you see fit.
 Feed as little or as much as you want.
 For an average horse in light to moderate work, start at 1-2 lbs per day.
-If the horse is a hard working show horse, feed 3-4 lbs per day.Â
+If the horse is a hard-working show horse, feed 3-4 lbs per day.Â

-Example: I have a client that feeds 1 cup a day as a base for her Spirulina Chia supplement and I have a 5* eventer who gets 4-5 lbs a day.
-It really depends on the horse and their activity level/nutritional needs.
+Example: We have clients who feed 1 cup a day as a base for our Spirulina Chia supplement or a vitamin/mineral supplement.
+Whereas a 5* eventer gets 4-5 lbs a day.
+It really depends on the horse, their activity level, and their nutritional needs.

 Â